Mon4sm/Thai-sign-language-translator/README.md

-# Thai sign language translator (ThSL)
+# Thai sign language translator (ThSLT)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](#license)

 ## Description
 This is a Thai sign language library for python used for translating Thai sign language into plain Thai characters.
-This library is used with [Mediapipe](https://developers.google.com/mediapipe) and [OpenCV](https://opencv.org/), so you should install those libraries first to make ThSL function properly.
+This library is used with [Mediapipe](https://developers.google.com/mediapipe) and [OpenCV](https://opencv.org/), so you should install those libraries first to make ThSLT function properly.
 Although the code works about 90% of the time, there are a lot of factors that you need to consider such as background , lighting , camera quality , hardware qualities.
 To increase the accuracy, you can adjust the <span style="background-color: gray; padding: 2px 4px; border-radius: 4px; color:black;">min_tracking_confidence</span> and <span style="background-color: gray; padding: 2px 4px; border-radius: 4px; color:black;">min_detection_confidence</span> from the default values.

 ## Table of Contents